-100 year 8 pupils participated in the John of Gaunt School “Living History Day”
+Over 150 year 7 pupils participated in the John of Gaunt School “Living History Day”

-As new recruits to the Parliamentarian army the students learned how to handle their pikes and march in battle formation.
-As the Royalists charged their troop the students held firm and repelled the enemy attack.
-The session ended with students helping to fire the canon to celebrate their success on the battlefield.
+As new recruits to the Saxon army the students learned how to create the famous Saxon shield wall and how to handle their spear.
+As the Normans charged the shield wall the students held firm and repelled the enemy attack.

-The event was organised in conjunction with Oxenwood Outdoor Education centre who provided the professional re-enactors and all the weaponry.
+The event was organised in conjunction with Oxenwood Outdoor Education centre who provided the professional re-enactor and all the weaponry.

-The event provided an enrichment opportunity for year 8 students who have been studying the events of the 1640s and how these shaped our island’s history.
-An event like this really brings History alive as the students don’t just learn about events but experience them – it’s the next best thing to having a time machine!
+The event provided an enrichment opportunity for year 7 students who have been studying the events of 1066 and how these shaped our island’s history.
+An event like this really brings History alive as the students don’t just learn about events but experience them- it’s the next best thing to having a time machine!